• Skip to primary navigation

 10. Create A Chalk Relay

 Okay, so this one requires a liiiiittle bit of prep, but it’s minimal, I promise.
-Draw squiggly lines, circles to jump on and more on your driveway.
+Draw squiggly lines, circles to jump into and more on your driveway.
 Get creative!

 11.Play With Water Balloons